Finding a qualified carpet installer can be

 By determining the type

-and amount of experience that a flooring installer has, you can better gauge their ability to
+and amount of experience that a Carpet or Flooring installer has, you can better gauge their ability to

 install your flooring job properly and better understand the range of prices they may charge for their